 Every business requires an infrastructure to support its customers and operations.
-This includes facilities, equipment, and processes to support all the functional areas of your business.
+This includes facilities, equipment, and processes for all functional areas.
 Choosing the correct infrastructure to match your business strategies enables your operations to run efficiently.
 Conversely, if an element of your infrastructure is out of sync with your strategies, you will likely feel the pain in every aspect of your business.

-If your value proposition is to provide the lowest prices every day, then your infrastructure should be focused being the low cost provider.
-You can accomplish this in various ways, but you need to ensure that your cost of goods sold and overhead expenses — which include infrastructure costs — are as low as possible.
+If your value proposition is to provide the lowest prices every day, your infrastructure should reflect that goal.
+You can accomplish this in various ways.
+But the cost of goods sold and overhead expenses — which include infrastructure items — should be as low as possible.

-Typically, ecommerce businesses try to maintain a high degree of flexibility in their infrastructure to keep fixed costs low and to be able to react quickly to market changes or competitive pressures.
-A key infrastructure decision is whether to outsource or manage operations in house.
+Typically, ecommerce businesses try to maintain a high degree of flexibility in their infrastructure to keep fixed costs low, to react quickly to market changes or competitive pressures.
+A key infrastructure decision is whether to outsource or manage operations in-house.

 Most ecommerce businesses are small, with fewer than 25 employees.
-If you look at all the functional areas of the business that must be managed on a daily basis, it will be hard to find and afford an in house staff with all the skills required be successful.
+If you look at all the functional areas of the business that must be managed on a daily basis, it will be hard to find and afford an in-house staff with all the skills required to be successful.
 When deciding on your business infrastructure and operations, be sure to evaluate what your core strengths are.
 Know what you do well and know what you do not do well.
 They are equally important.
-Look to outsource part time activities or ones that require high levels of skill or specialization.
+Look to outsource part-time activities or ones that require high levels of skill or specialization.

 Here are seven important infrastructure decisions that ecommerce businesses face.

-To effectively manage marketing activities in-house is very challenging.
-Most small ecommerce businesses outsource some element of marketing.
+Managing marketing activities in-house is very challenging.
+Most small ecommerce businesses outsource at least part of it.

-A key competitive advantage that ecommerce businesses have over brick-and-mortar stores is the investment in their physical offices and warehouses.
-In many cases, you can host your business out of a home office and your basement or garage.
+2. Facilities.
+A key competitive advantage that ecommerce businesses have over brick-and-mortar stores is not having to invest in physical facilities.
+In many cases, you can run your business out of a home office, basement, or garage.
 If you drop ship or outsource fulfillment, you may be able to do that for a long period of time.
-Even when you grow to have many employees, you can set up your offices in class B or C space, as you have no need for a fancy store in the right location.
+Even with many employees, you can set up your offices in class B or C space, as you have no need for a fancy store in a high-traffic location.

 A word of advice is to keep your options flexible.
-Try to find an office park that has a wide variety of spaces in different sizes.
-You may be able to start in a smaller space and move up to a larger one without penalty, as your needs change.
+Try to find an office park with a variety of spaces of different sizes.
+You may be able to start in a smaller space and move up to a larger one (without penalty), as your needs change.

+3. Customer service.
 There are many choices today for delivering high-quality customer service.
 You can manage those activities in-house or outsource to a third party.
-Basic customer service for sales and post-sales activities can be handled using email, and by providing an 800 number for more extensive phone support.
-A customer-management system will make those activities easier, but for smaller companies it is not a requirement.
+Basic customer service for sales and post-sales activities can be handled using email and, for more extensive needs, phone support.
+A customer-management system will make those activities easier, but for smaller companies, it is not a requirement.

-Live chat will impact your operations as someone needs to be available during specified hours of operation.
-Be sure to gauge the impact of that on your organization, if you decide to handle those activities in house.
+Live chat will impact your operations — someone needs to be available during specified hours of operation.
+Be sure to gauge the impact of that on your organization, if you decide to handle those activities in-house.

-Choosing the right ecommerce platform is one of the most important decisions you will make in your business.
-Do you want to build and host your own system, outsource the development and then manage the system going forward, or use a hosted, software-as-a-service platform that is more turnkey and externally managed?
+4. Information technology.
+Choosing an ecommerce platform is one of the most important decisions you will make in your business.
+Do you want to build and host your own system, outsource the development and then manage the system going forward, or use a hosted, software-as-a-service platform that is turn-key and externally managed?

 If you build and host your own system, you may need more cash upfront and skilled administrators and developers on your staff.
 By using a SaaS platform, you will not need to host or manage the system in-house, but you may still need web developers on staff.
 Choosing to outsource the development and hosting will reduce your staffing costs, but you will incur higher costs for any future enhancements or changes to your websites.

 There are pros and cons to any approach.
-Just be sure to think through the impacts on both your staffing and your cash flow and bottom line before you move forward.
+Think through the impacts on your staffing, cash flow, and bottom line before you move forward.

-Managing your own inventory will provide you with a high level of control, but you will tie up your cash in inventory, warehouse space, and your own fulfillment staff.
-In some industries — like the jewelry supply industry that my previous business was in — managing your own inventory was the most logical choice.
+Managing your own inventory will provide a high level of control, but you will tie up cash in warehouse space and fulfillment staff.
+In some industries — such as the jewelry supply industry that my previous business was in — managing your own inventory was the most logical choice.
 We had no alternative for drop shipping, and most items were purchased in bulk and were very small.
 We did not trust preparation and fulfillment to an outside service.

 Select the best fulfillment option to meet your needs.
 Be sure to understand the costs involved and analyze the other options before moving forward.

-As with other business operations, you will need to decide if you want to manage your finance and administration activities in-house, outsource, or a hybrid of the two.
-If your ecommerce platform is tightly integrated to your accounting system, you may have very little need for an in-house bookkeeper.
-If you use separate systems for your website, order management and accounting, you may need more help for data entry and making sure that the information is properly managed
+6. Finance and administration.
+You can manage your finance and administration activities in-house, outsource them, or use a hybrid of the two.
+If your ecommerce platform is tightly integrated into your accounting system, you may have very little need for an in-house bookkeeper.
+If you use separate systems for your website, order management, and accounting, you may need more help for data entry and making sure that the information is properly managed.

 Many ecommerce companies use outside services for vendor payments, payroll, and other basic accounting activities.
 They decide to focus on the sales, marketing, and customer service.
 This allows them to maintain a focus on growing their businesses, instead of paying an internal accountant — or doing that work yourself as the business owner.

-On the administration side, you need a leadership team and provide direction to them.
-Good communication is important, whether you have 3 or 100 employees.
-Whether you choose to be more authoritative or democratic in your management style is up to you.
+On the administration side, you need a leadership team.
+Good communication is important, whether you have three or 100 employees.
+Be authoritative or democratic in your management style — it is up to you.
 But choose a style and stay consistent.
 Be sure that everyone understands their roles, as well as the overall business strategies.
 You may need to adjust your approach as your business evolves.

+7. Human Resources.
 Many small-business owners avoid the human resources function.
-Recruiting, setting up compensation, maintaining compliance and other HR activities are specialized and time consuming.
-You may choose to bring the resources in-house to manage those activities, but also evaluate outsourcing them.
-There are many individuals and agencies well equipped to take on your HR activities.
+Recruiting, setting up compensation, maintaining compliance, and other HR activities are specialized and time-consuming.
+You may choose to bring the resources in-house.
+But, should you outsource, there are many individuals and agencies well equipped to do the job.

 When planning any part of your company’s infrastructure, reflect on your target market and the value proposition you have defined.
 Make sure that each element of your infrastructure supports your value proposition.
-Be careful not to overcommit either your human resources or financial capital in one area.
-It is very easy to extend yourself financially on things like rent or hiring people, only to find out that other forces impact your growth or profits.
+Be careful not to overcommit either human resources or financial capital in one area.
+It is easy to overspend on, say, rent or people, only to discover that other forces impact your growth and profit.